min2ha/ukwa-site/content/target/45467/index.en.md

   "subject": null
 }

-# Ex-USA Gymnastics doctor accused of sexually assaulting a former Olympian

 A lawsuit alleges that Dr Larry Nassar ‘sexually groomed and proceeded to repeatedly sexually abuse, harass and molest’ her when gymnast was a minor